MdNaeemSheikh/context-aware-flight-delay-prediction-using-machine-learning/README.md

 > *"The goal is not merely to predict delays — it is to understand them well enough to prevent them."*

-Airline delays impose systemic costs exceeding **$33 billion annually** on the U.S. aviation industry, affecting millions of passengers and creating cascading operational failures.
+Airline delays impose systemic costs exceeding **$33 billion annually** on the U.S. aviation industry, affecting millions of passengers and creating cascading operational failures across global networks.
 Conventional predictive models treat all airports uniformly — a fundamental methodological flaw that ignores the structurally different delay dynamics between regional airports and high-throughput hub operations.

 This research introduces a **Context-Aware Segmented Modeling Framework** that challenges that assumption directly.
 By fusing unsupervised K-Means clustering with cluster-specific ensemble learners, the pipeline builds operationally intelligent models that understand the environment they predict within.
 The framework is extended from **prediction → explanation → prescription** through SHAP interaction analysis, DiCE counterfactual generation, algorithmic robustness stress-testing, and a cost-sensitive Economic Impact Assessment — transforming a classification output into a deployable decision-support instrument.